BUButtercup/nile-clark-portfolio/README.md

 ## Instructions for Use
-<ol><li>Run 'npm i' to install the needed packages.</li><li>Enter your EmailJS service ID, template name, and user ID into the .env file to enable email.</li><li>If you wanted to put in your own project images and info, you will need to empty out the images file and replace it with your own screen shots, find the `images` array in the `Projects/index.js` file, import your images, and edit the information to include your project info.</li><li>When you are ready to test, run the command `npm run start`, and the app should begin in your browser.</li><li>Please reference the screenshots below for a visual of the pages, and visit the deployed Heroku link below:</li></ol>
+<ol><li>Run `npm i` to install the needed packages.</li><li>Enter your EmailJS service ID, template name, and user ID into the .env file to enable email.</li><li>If you wanted to put in your own project images and info, you will need to empty out the images file and replace it with your own screen shots, find the `images` array in the `Projects/index.js` file, import your images, and edit the information to include your project info.</li><li>When you are ready to test, run the command `npm run start`, and the app should begin in your browser.</li><li>Please reference the screenshots below for a visual of the pages, and visit the deployed Heroku link below:</li></ol>
 <br>
 Heroku: https://nile-clark-portfolio.herokuapp.com/
 <br>